markyoder/wasp_clone/wasphalite/README.md

-# HierarchiAL Input Template Expansion engine (HALITE)
+# HALITE engine
-The HALITE engine is a data-driven input template expansion engine intended to facilitate application input or data generation.
+The HierarchicAL Input Template Expansion engine (HALITE) engine is a data-driven input template expansion engine intended to facilitate application input or data generation.

 When it comes to text creation there are typically two approaches,
 1) write a program to generate the needed text,